 As part of this service, Amazon EC2 instances can now run Microsoft Windows Server 2003.
-Our base Windows image provides you with most of the common functionality associated with Windows.
-However, if you require more than two concurrent Windows users or need to leverage applications that require LDAP, Kerberos, RADIUS, or other credential services, you must use Windows with Authentication Services.
-For example, Microsoft Exchange Server and Microsoft
+Our base Windows image provides you with standard Microsoft Windows Server 2003 functionality, including the ability to run applications that require LDAP, Kerberos, RADIUS, or other credential services, such as Microsoft Exchange Server and Microsoft SharePoint Server.